 In the Beginning

 Apparently so did others.
-Covered in ADWEEK, Spin, Kerrang!, even a cover story in Classic Rock Magazine, featuring a DVD of the film’s trailer, AC/DC: Beyond the Thunder went viral across media platforms.
-Eventually, a special screening of the film was requested to be previewed in London during The Classic Rock Roll of Honour Awards in front of The Who, The Stones, Black Sabbath, Aerosmith, ZZ Top, Led Zeppelin, Jeff Beck, Iggy Pop, among others, with Squiers accepting the album of the year award for AC/DC’s ‘Black Ice’ on behalf of the fans.
-The film's trailer was asked to go on tour with The Melbourne Arts Centre, Brisbane Gallery of Modern Art, and at the AC/DC endorsed Australia’s Family Jewels Exhibition touring Sydney, Melbourne, Glasgow and Seattle.
+Covered in Adweek, Spin, Kerrang! and even as a cover story in Classic Rock Magazine featuring an insert of the film’s trailerAC/DC Beyond the Thunder was gaining significant traction.
+A special screening of the film previewed in London during The Classic Rock Roll of Honour Awards in front of members of The Who, The Rolling Stones, Black Sabbath, Aerosmith, ZZ Top, Led Zeppelin, among others, with Squiers accepting the album of the year award for AC/DC’s 'Black Ice' on behalf of the fans.
+The film's promotional trailer was then asked to go on tour with The Melbourne Arts Centre, Brisbane Gallery of Modern Art, and at the AC/DC endorsed Australia’s Family Jewels Exhibition touring Sydney, Melbourne, Glasgow and Seattle.
 All of a sudden, the industry began discussing distribution deals for a film that didn’t quite yet exist.
-But with no partnership, and no music rights from the band, AC/DC: Beyond the Thunder was, for all intents and purposes, shot down in flames.

 Blow Up Your Podcast